pittma/dpitt.me/forest/dsp-4S2I.md

 the details of your secrets by watching how long it takes you to do stuff.
-If we'd done something like the loop with `break` above, this wouldn't be constant w/r/t time, but because it's done with a multiplication to jump directly to the result we're looking for.
-I thought I was safe.
+If we'd done something like the loop with `break` above, this wouldn't be constant w/r/t time, but because it's done with a multiplication to jump directly to the result we're looking for, I thought I was safe.

 **The part I didn't learn until I made a fool of myself by offering